-A lot of people put instant pudding mix in their chocolate chip cookies, but did you know it can also be used in oatmeal cookies?
-As in the chocolate chip variety, the pudding mix helps keep the inside soft and the outside crisp while adding a little flavor.
+A lot of people put instant pudding mix in their chocolate chip cookies, but did you know you can also make instant pudding mix oatmeal cookies?
+As with the chocolate chip variety, the pudding mix helps keep the inside soft and the outside crisp while adding a little flavor.

 For today’s batch, I used a combination of cheesecake pudding mix (because that’s all I had) and butterscotch chips.
 It worked out pretty well, though I wouldn’t recommend going out and buying cheesecake flavor pudding just to make oatmeal cookies.
 Vanilla, yes!
 And if you can find the elusive non-sugar free type white chocolate flavored instant pudding mix, that would probably be great combined with white chips.
 Or maybe butterscotch? banana?
 Whatever flavor you use, you’ll get a fairly thick cookie with a soft, dense, middle.
 In my opinion, these are best when completely cool.

 - 3/4 cup light brown sugar